I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-getmultisamplemethodlistcb.md

 <p>This function might also return other HRESULT values.</p>

 ## -remarks
 <p>The user-mode display driver typically uses the <b>pfnGetMultisampleMethodListCb</b> function with its <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-createresource.md">CreateResource</a>, <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-createresource.md">CreateResource(D3D10)</a>, or <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11ddi-createresource.md">CreateResource(D3D11)</a> function and the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-allocatecb.md">pfnAllocateCb</a> function.
 The driver uses <b>pfnGetMultisampleMethodListCb</b> when the Direct3D runtime calls the driver's <i>CreateResource</i>, <i>CreateResource(D3D10)</i>, or <i>CreateResource(D3D11)</i> to request that the driver create a multiple-sampled primary.
 The driver also uses <b>pfnGetMultisampleMethodListCb</b> when it must perform multiple-sampling while scanning out from the primary.
 This type of multiple-sampling might consume additional memory bandwidth, beyond the bandwidth required for scanning out the display mode.
 Therefore, <b>pfnGetMultisampleMethodListCb</b> queries the display mode manager (DMM) (and indirectly the display miniport driver) to retrieve a list of supported multiple-sampling methods for the given width, height, and format.
 If <b>pfnGetMultisampleMethodListCb</b> reports that no methods are supported, the user-mode display driver must use a nonscan-out version of multiple-sampling, typically by creating a standard nonmultiple-sampled primary.</p>

-<p>The user-mode display driver typically uses the <b>pfnGetMultisampleMethodListCb</b> function with its <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-createresource.md">CreateResource</a>, <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-createresource.md">CreateResource(D3D10)</a>, or <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11ddi-createresource.md">CreateResource(D3D11)</a> function and the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-allocatecb.md">pfnAllocateCb</a> function.
-The driver uses <b>pfnGetMultisampleMethodListCb</b> when the Direct3D runtime calls the driver's <i>CreateResource</i>, <i>CreateResource(D3D10)</i>, or <i>CreateResource(D3D11)</i> to request that the driver create a multiple-sampled primary.
-The driver also uses <b>pfnGetMultisampleMethodListCb</b> when it must perform multiple-sampling while scanning out from the primary.
-This type of multiple-sampling might consume additional memory bandwidth, beyond the bandwidth required for scanning out the display mode.
-Therefore, <b>pfnGetMultisampleMethodListCb</b> queries the display mode manager (DMM) (and indirectly the display miniport driver) to retrieve a list of supported multiple-sampling methods for the given width, height, and format.
-If <b>pfnGetMultisampleMethodListCb</b> reports that no methods are supported, the user-mode display driver must use a nonscan-out version of multiple-sampling, typically by creating a standard nonmultiple-sampled primary.</p>

 ## -requirements